-There are two types of assessments you can create using Azure Migrate: Server Assessment.
+There are three types of assessments you can create using Azure Migrate: Discovery and assessment.

-Assessments you create with Server Assessment are a point-in-time snapshot of data.
-An Azure VM assessment in Server Assessment provides two sizing criteria options:
+Assessments you create with Azure Migrate are a point-in-time snapshot of data.
+An Azure VM assessment provides two sizing criteria options:

 |Performance-based||Assessments that make recommendations based on collected performance data||The VM size recommendation is based on CPU and RAM-utilization data.

 The disk-type recommendation is based on the input/output operations per second (IOPS) and throughput of the on-premises disks.
-Disk types are Azure Standard HDD, Azure Standard SSD, and Azure Premium disks.
+Disk types are Azure Standard HDD, Azure Standard SSD, Azure Premium disks, and Azure Ultra disks.